bitcraze/bitcraze-website/readme.md

 ## Tags and filters

-We are aiming at writing most of the content using markdown.
+We are aiming to write most of the content using markdown.
 This makes it easy to add or change the content without getting lost in styling.
 We use liquid tags and filters to extend the functionality of markdown to generate more complex or specific HTML structures.